SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 {{< c8y-admon-info >}}

-The header styles "Regular" and "Border" can be used for all widgets while the header styles "Overlay" and "Hidden" remove the header and should only be used for widgets which benefit from a full-screen experience, for example "Image" or "Map".
-For other widgets, like "Alarms list" or "Data point table", these header styles should not be used.
+The header styles "Regular" and "Border" can be used for all widgets.
+However, the header styles "Overlay" and "Hidden" remove the header and should only be used for widgets which benefit from a full-screen experience, for example, "Image" or "Map".
+For other widgets, like "Alarms list" or "Data point table", we do not recommend you to use these header styles.
 {{< /c8y-admon-info >}}

 5. Click **Save** to add the widget to the dashboard or report.